tomas-dostal/PA2-2022/semester/README.md

 ## Extending the assignment

 Almost everyone remembers the "good old" painting, MSPAINT.
+It covers minimal requirements from [progtest assignment](#assignment-from-progtest) and adds some nice features like thematic Progtest (TM) Color pallet, randomly occurring error messages, and more.

 This "extension" of the popular program targets BI-PA2 students who have still in a vivid memory those  beautiful moments spent by debugging code that for some reason crashes, and they have no idea why.